 Health & Counseling Services is an on-campus physician’s office and counseling center that is available to all Gonzaga students.
-Our Board Certified Family Physicians, Psychiatrist, Psychologists, Nurse Practitioners, Registered Nurses and Counselors are here to give you our expertise and care in a confidential setting.
+Our Board Certified Family Physicians, Psychiatrist, Psychologist, Nurse Practitioners, Registered Nurses and Counselors are here to give you our expertise and care in a confidential setting.
 Our clinicians are able to diagnose and treat illnesses, prescribe medications, provide psychological counseling, and support students with long-term health concerns.

 We encourage students to schedule an appointment to access care quickly and easily.
 Walk-ins will be accommodated.
 All of your records are confidential and are separate from your academic record.